playcanvas/blog/blog/2022-09-02-playcanvas-releases-gltf-viewer-2-0.md

 ## Advanced Refraction

-The volume, transmission and ior glTF extensions can simulate how light is refracted through transparent materials.
+The volume, transmission, and ior glTF extensions can simulate how light is refracted through transparent materials.
 This leverages PlayCanvas’ grab pass functionality to ‘grab’ and sample the back-buffer.

 [![Dragon with IOR, Transmission and Volume](/img/gltf-ior-transmission-volume.gif)](/img/gltf-ior-transmission-volume.gif)

 ## Realistic Rendering of Fabrics

 glTF’s sheen extension enables developers to faithfully reproduce materials with the appearance of certain fabrics.
-This is incredibly important for production visualization (home furnishings, apparel, vehicle interiors and so on).
+This is incredibly important for production visualization (home furnishings, apparel, vehicle interiors, and so on).

 [![Cushion with Sheen](/img/gltf-sheen.jpg)](/img/gltf-sheen.jpg)